Add google analytics to Astro with Partytown

 <!-- more head -->

-Finally, place this code snippet in the head of your html.
-If you are coping the code above do not forget to update your GA_MEASUREMENT_ID.
+Finally, place this code snippet in the head section of your HTML.
+If you copy the code above, remember to update GA_MEASUREMENT_ID with your tracking ID.